All Episodes

 Send my best to the president.

-Uh that's that's about it, uh, folks.
+That's about it, folks.

-Uh you want four years of that.
+You want four years of that?

-Uh you need to stop and think seriously about what's ahead.
+You need to stop and think seriously about what's ahead.

 Hi, and welcome back.

-Great to have you, Rush Linboard.
+Great to have you, Rush Limbaugh.

 Brand new week of broadcast excellence here from the EIB Southern Command.

-Uh, again, the phone number is 800-282-2882, and the email address rush at EIBNet.com.
+Again, the phone number is 800-282-2882 and the email address, rush at EIBnet.com.

-Guy heard me talking about the fact last week, snerdly to you, that uh you know somebody asked me last week, why don't you buy some 9-11 footage and show it on your website?
+Another email that I got when I returned from the Whirlwind weekend, guy heard me talking about the fact last week, snerdly to you, that somebody asked me last week, why don't you buy some 9-11 footage and show it on your website?

 Say they won't sell it.

-They they will not give it up.
+They will not give it up.

-I have the complete 70s Steelers Super Bowl games on 11 DVDs.
+Dear Rush, I have the complete 70s Steelers Super Bowl games on 11 DVDs.

-Except for Super Bowl 9 from Preston Pearson taking the opening kickoff in Super Bowl 9 to Bradshaw's kneel down to win Super Bowl 14 every play is on these DVDs.
+The pregame and the post-game are also on these DVDs, except for Super Bowl IX from Preston Pearson taking the opening kickoff in Super Bowl IX to Bradshaw's kneel down to win Super Bowl XIV.

-The price is just 753,000.
+The price is just $753,000.

 If interested, let me know.

-Yeah, you don't know how can this be, ladies and gentlemen?
+How can this be, ladies and gentlemen?

 How can this be?

-Would you like an economics 101 lesson?
+Would you like an Economics 101 lesson?

 Well, let me give it to you.

-Uh summertime is over.
+Summertime is over.

-Scruel has started.
+Screw all has started.

 The vacation travel season is done.

-It's a little cooler out there in certain places, and all this has led to a demand for gasoline being down.
+And all this has led to a demand for gasoline being down.

 The refineries are operating at full tilt.

-We haven't had any hurricanes, uh, no shortages out there.
+We haven't had any hurricanes.

-Uh it's all supply and demand.
+It's all supply and demand.

 Maybe there's something to this stuff.

-Uh and then the now, I know some of you conspiracy people, they're just setting us up for major increases down the road.
+Now, I know some of you conspiracy people, they're just setting us up for major increases down the road.

 They're screwing with us.

-Uh this is another UK website, the Daily Mail.
+This is another UK website, the Daily Mail.

-For centuries, men believed themselves to be smarter than women, who they felt were only equipped for wifely duties.
+For centuries, men believed themselves to be smarter than women who they felt were only equipped for wifely duties.

 It's a sad thing that changed.

-Now a study has revealed that the male of the species is actually more intelligent, but he's more stupid as well.
+Now, a study has revealed that the male of the species is actually more intelligent, but he's more stupid as well.

-Uh when scientists measured the intelligence of more than 2,500 brothers and sisters, they found a disproportionate number of men in both the top 2% and the bottom 2%.
+When scientists measured the intelligence of more than 2,500 brothers and sisters, they found a disproportionate number of men in both the top 2% and the bottom 2%.

 That's how this works out.

-Uh there were twice as many men as women in the smartest group, but there were also twice as many men among the idiots.
+There were twice as many men as women in the smartest group, but there were also twice as many men among the idiots.

 The average scores of the men were virtually identical to that of the women, the average.